mezis/mezis.github.com/_drafts/remote.md

 to do, or get people in regularly so the rubbing off would happen.

 Needless to say, we opted for the latter.
-After some discussion we settled on this rythm:
+After some discussion we settled on this rhythm:

 - For their entire 1st month, remote hire would live in London.
-This eased the onboarding process a lot, got them immersed in the team culture, and they had a chance to put faces on names and socialize a bit.
+This eased the on-boarding process a lot, got them immersed in the team culture, and they had a chance to put faces on names and socialize a bit.
 A far as I know, they all loved it.
 - From there on, they'd come back from 3 consecutive days, Wednesday to Friday,